Code2Math: Can Your Code Agent Effectively Evolve Math Problems Through Exploration?: Introduction

-We conduct experiments using models including \textit{DeepSeek-Chat}, \textit{DeepSeek-Reasoner}, \textit{Gemini-3-Pro-Preview-Thinking}, \textit{Kimi-K2-Thinking} and \textit{Seed-2.0-Pro} to evolve problems, and evaluate the results across 6 distinct solver models.
-The results indicate that the agent-generated problems maintain a high solvability rate, exemplified by \textit{DeepSeek-Reasoner} achieving a 94/98 (approx. 96\%) agreement rate with the external judge.
-Crucially, we observe a capability asymmetry where models can autonomously construct challenges that exceed their own solving baselines.
-This demonstrates that agents can synthesize \textit{Burden of Discovery} beyond their immediate reasoning capacity.
-However, this process is computationally intensive, with an average of 1.56 to 6.55 failures per success and complex cases often requiring over 10 iterations.
-Furthermore, we also conduct a case study to illustrate how code execution serves as the primary engine for exploration, facilitating the transition from simple verification to deep structural exploration.
+We evaluate problem evolution with \textit{DeepSeek-Chat}, \textit{DeepSeek-Reasoner}, \textit{Gemini-3-Pro-Preview-Thinking}, \textit{Kimi-K2-Thinking}, and \textit{Seed-2.0-Pro}, and test the evolved problems across six solver models.
+The generated problems remain highly solvable; for example, \textit{DeepSeek-Reasoner} reaches a 94/98 agreement rate with the external judge, approximately 96\%.
+More importantly, we observe a capability asymmetry: models can construct challenges that exceed their own solving baselines, suggesting that agents can synthesize \textit{Burden of Discovery} beyond their immediate reasoning capacity.
+This process, however, is computationally costly, requiring 1.56 to 6.55 failures per success on average, with difficult cases often exceeding 10 iterations.
+We further present a case study showing that code execution serves as a key exploration engine, enabling a shift from simple verification to deeper structural exploration.
+Our contributions are as follows:

-\begin{itemize}[leftmargin=*, itemsep=0pt] \item We propose a novel system that decomposes the long-horizon task of problem adaptation into three specialized agents, allowing systematic exploration, validation, and difficulty assessment.
-The framework leverages code execution to facilitate symbolic reasoning and structured exploration, enabling the generation of mathematically sound and progressively challenging problems.
+\begin{itemize} \item We propose a multi-agent framework that decomposes mathematical problem adaptation into evolution, solvability verification, and difficulty verification, with code execution supporting symbolic reasoning and structured exploration.

-\item We conduct large-scale experiments using three LLMs as evolution agents and evaluate the generated problems across six distinct solver models.
-Our results show that the framework achieves high solvability rates while successfully producing problems that significantly exceed the difficulty level of their seed problems.
+\item We conduct experiments with multiple evolution models and six solver models, showing that our framework maintains high solvability while substantially increasing problem difficulty.